Laundry-96/Pyrshell/README.md

 # Pyrshell
-	Pyrshell is a simple shell, that is being developed for me to get a better handle on rust
+	Pyrshell is a simple shell, that is being developed for me to get a better handle on rust Has a Python backend (pipes commands that aren't programs into python for interpretation)

 ## Prerequisites
 	Rust-Lang 1.13.0